kevinj24fr/Sequencing_3DBM/README.md

-# RNA Sequencing analysis pipelines
+# RNA Sequencing analysis pipeline
 Welcome to our code repo where you can find counts table generation pipelines for various sequencing platforms for the 3DBM & NE labs at Neurosurgery Freiburg

 ## Optimization